loginom/admin-guide-l10n/data-en/server/setup.md

 ![](../images/server_msi_server.png)

-* The **Server port** defines the port number for Loginom Integrator and BatchLauncher connection.
+* The **Server port** defines the port number for the Loginom Integrator and BatchLauncher connection.
 * The **WS port** defines the port number for Loginom Studio connection according to the websocket (ws) protocol.
-* **Use WebSocket secure** enables to set the ssl parameters for websocket:
+* **Use WebSocket secure** enables the setting of ssl parameters for the websocket:
-   * The **WSS port** defines the port number for Loginom Studio connection according to the websocket secure (wss) protocol.
+   * The **WSS port** defines the port number for the Loginom Studio connection according to the websocket secure (wss) protocol.
    * The **SSL certificate**, **SSL key** are the full paths to the certificate file and SSL key in the *pem* format.
-* **Install the Guardant x64 driver** enables to start the installation in the automatic driver mode for the software protection dongle operation.
+* **Install the Guardant x64 driver** enables the installation to start in the automatic driver mode for the software protection dongle operation.

 #### Apache Httpd Web Server Parameters

-The dialog is available only on condition of the *Web server* component installation.
+The dialog is available only on condition of *Web server* component installation.

 ![](../images/server_msi_httpd.png)

 * The **HTTP port** defines the number of the web server http port.
-* **Use WebSocket proxy** activates proxying of the websocket connections.
+* **Use WebSocket proxy** activates the proxying of websocket connections.
-* **Use HTTPS** enables the setting of sssl parameters for http:
+* **Use HTTPS** enables the setting of ssl parameters for http:
    * The **HTTPS port** defines the number of the web server https port.
    * The **SSL certificate**, **SSL key** are the full paths to the certificate file and SSL key in the *pem* format.

 #### Loginom Studio Parameters

-The dialog is available only on condition of the Loginom Studio component installation without the Web server component installation.
+The dialog is available only on condition of Loginom Studio component installation without the Web server component installation.

 ![](../images/server_msi_studio.png)